CPJPRINCE/opex_manifest_generator/README.md

 ## Note on 'meta' folders

-Meta folders will be generated automatically when used with the `--fixity` and `-rme` options, as well as when some options from the Auto Classification Generator.
+Meta folders will be generated automatically when used with the `--fixity` and `-rme` options, as well as when some options from the Auto Reference Generator.
 You can redirect the path of the generated folder using the `-o` option: `-fx -o {/path/to/meta/output}`.
 Or you can also disable the generation of 'meta' folder using the `-dmd` option.

-## Use with the Auto Classification Generator
+## Use with the Auto Reference Generator

-The Opex Manifest generator becomes much more powerful when utilised with another tool: the Auto Classification Generator, see [here](https://github.com/CPJPRINCE/auto_classification_generator) for further details.
+The Opex Manifest generator becomes much more powerful when utilised with another tool: the Auto Reference Generator, see [here](https://github.com/CPJPRINCE/auto_reference_generator) for further details.

 This is built-in to the Opex Manifest Generator and can be utilised to embed identifiers and metadata directly to an Opex or through the use of an Excel spreadsheet or CSV file.

-The Opex Manifest Generator makes use of the auto_class_generator as a module, therefore it's behaviour differs a little different when compared to utilising the standalone command `auto_class.exe`.
+The Opex Manifest Generator makes use of the auto_reference_generator as a module, therefore it's behaviour differs a little different when compared to utilising the standalone command `auto_ref.exe`.

 ### Identifier Generation

-To generate an auto classification code, call on `-c` option with `catalog` choice.
+To generate an auto reference code, call on `-c` option with `catalog` choice.
 You can also assign a prefix using `-p "ARCH"`:

 `opex_generate -c catalog -p "ARCH" C:\Users\Christopher\Downloads`

 This will generate Opex's with an identifier `code` for each of the files / folders.
-As described in the Auto Class module, the reference codes will take the hierarchy of the directories.
+As described in the Auto Ref module, the reference codes will take the hierarchy of the directories.
 You can also use the `-s` option to set a starting reference.

 You can alternatively utilise the "Accession" / running number mode of generating a code using `-c accession` with the prefix "2024".
 You can also utilise the `--accession-mode` option to determine whether to have a running number for `file, folder, both`.